 What Is ISF 5?

-ISF-5, or Importer Security Filing 5, is a U.S. Customs and Border Protection (CBP) regulation that requires importers or their agents and vessels to file data electronically with CBP for ocean shipments entering the United States via vessel.
+ISF-5, or Importer Security Filing 5, is a U.S. Customs and Border Protection (CBP) requirement that applies specifically to ocean shipments entering the United States under certain in-transit classifications.
+It is part of the broader ISF (Importer Security Filing) program and aims to enhance cargo visibility and security before arrival.

 Related: ISF Fees (Import Security Filing): When & How To Pay?